securitybunker/databunker.org/content/doc/install/_index.md

 For instance, the **DATABUNKER_ROOTTOKEN** variable will be stored in the ``.env/databunker-root.env`` file.
 This value is used as the root token when making Databunker API requests.

-The required secret files will be saved in the ``./env`` directory.
+The required secret files will be saved in the ``.env`` directory.
 Use one of the following scripts from the project's GitHub repository to generate configuration secrets:

 * ./generate-mysql-env-files.sh
 * ./generate-mysql-demo-env-files.sh